google/santa/docs/details/rules.md

         Valid Until         : 2035/02/09 16:40:36 -0500
 ```

-If you wanted to allow or block all software signed with this perticular Dropbox
+If you wanted to allow or block all software signed with this particular Dropbox
 signing certificate you would use the leaf SHA-256 fingerprint.

 `2a0417257348a20f96c9de0486b44fcc7eaeaeb7625b207591b8109698c02dd2`